Berlin-Law-code/awesome-fdc-survey/README.md

 ### Matching Failures to Recovery Strategies
 ![Image Alt Text](figures/4_4.png)
+The robustness of robotic manipulation systems depends not only on the presence of recovery mechanisms but also on the precise alignment of detection and recovery strategies with the characteristics of the faults.
+As illustrated in the figure above, it highlights the corresponding fault detection and recovery mechanisms for different fault categories.

 ## 📦 <a name="dataset"></a> Datasets and Benchmarks
 Effective failure detection and recovery strategies for robotic manipulation require high-quality datasets and standardized benchmarks.
 These resources help train models, evaluate failure handling approaches, and compare system robustness in various failure scenarios.